 Going Stainless Steel: A Step Up in Accuracy

 Stainless Barrels have a reputation to those who value Precision.
 The properties of stainless steel make it easier for manufacturers to work with, and by skipping the chrome lining they are able to finish the bore and the rifling with a higher level of consistency.
 Stainless steel also offers some corrosion protection as well.
-SS barrels will be found in many winners circles of national match champions.
 When you want the highest in accuracy afforded by the AR15 platform, go stainless.
 What are the downsides?

 Abuse would be defined as magazine after magazine as fast as you can pull the trigger.
 Using a SS barrel for 3 gun, double taps, and typical range use are not considered abuse of a SS barrel and it will give you a long service life with a high level of accuracy as your focus.

-As it racks up thousands of rounds, your 0.5 MOA barrel may become a 1.5 MOA barrel which is still as accurate as a chrome lined barrel, so keep that in mind.
+As it racks up thousands and thousands of rounds, your 0.5 MOA barrel may become a 1.5 MOA barrel which is still as accurate as a chrome lined barrel, so keep that in mind.

 So what should you look for?
 A 1/7 or 1/8 twist, a .223 Wylde chamber, made of 416R steel in medium or heavy contour.
 This combination will net you a barrel that can stabilize anything that will fit into the AR, with a blend of SS that will have a great service life for a steel barrel, and in a contour that will soak up some of the heat to maintain accuracy.
 A .223 wylde chamber is generally considered to be more accurate than a barrel with a 5.56 chamber.

 Avoid SS barrels with a 1/9 twist.
 If the barrel cannot stabilize those heavier loadings, then you just limited yourself in potential long-range accuracy even if it shoots sub MOA with 55 grain ammo.
 You may want MORE and this barrel won’t be able to give it to you.